 Opiod use and sleep apnea

 Opioid use can also be problematic in OSA.
 Research shows a clear correlations between opioid use and sleep disordered breathing (Ryswyk & Antic, 2016).
 Interesting to note is that opioid use mostly leads to Central Sleep Apnea (CSA) rather than OSA.
 CSA is less common than OSA, but unfortunately, it often manifests together with OSA.
-In CSA the brain fails to give proper signals to the muscles that control breathing, though the symptoms a person is experiencing are very similar to OSA.
+In CSA the brain fails to give proper signals to the muscles that control breathing.
+Though the symptoms a person is experiencing are very similar to OSA.

 Gastroesophageal reflux disease strongly linked to Obstructive Sleep Apnea

-Another syndrome that is oftentimes seen in combination with OSA is gastroesophageal reflux disease (GERD).
+Another disease that is oftentimes seen in combination with OSA is gastroesophageal reflux disease (GERD).
 Patients report that if they eat too close to bedtime they certainly notice an aggravation in their OSA symptoms.

 A study done in 2018 shows a direct correlation between the two, especially in men and aging adults (Meiling, Ying., Li, Hong & Yonggang, 2018).